 Performance bonus: The performance bonus rewards the profitability of the business and the achievement of individual objectives over a period of one year.
 The target performance bonus is expressed as a percentage of fixed base salary and usually amounts to 20% for the members of the Executive Committee.
 Generally, there is no bonus payout if the company does not generate profit.
-When the company is profitable, the bonus amount effectively paid out is determined at the discretion of the Board of Directors, upon proposal of the NCC.
-The performance bonus is paid in cash, usually in April of the following year.
+When the company is profitable or at the discretion of the Board of Directors and NCC, decision to attribute a bonus is taken.
+The bonus amount effectively paid out is then determined by the Board of Directors, upon proposal of the NCC.
+The performance bonus is paid in cash or options, usually in April of the following year.